lbeder/google-voice-takeout-merger/README.md

 * Reorganizing all media and metadata in a structured manner.
 * Adding a list of participants to every record.
 * Displaying contact names in the SMS Backup and Restore export.
+* Properly merging records associated with unknown phone numbers into a single record.
-* Padding phone numbers in the SMS Backup and Restore export.
+* Experimental: Append or prepend a label to phone numbers in the SMS Backup and Restore export.
 This is useful when you plan to import multiple exports to the same user.
 This allows for visual differentiation between conversations you had with the same contacts using different phone numbers.
-* Properly merging records associated with unknown phone numbers into a single record.

 Please see the [Samples](#samples) section below: